varunswing/github_finder/README.md

-## Description:
+# <h2>GitHub Finder :mag: </h2>
+React JS Application.<br>
+Fully Functional app which uses the Context API along with the useContext and useReducer hooks for state management.<br>
-Full stack MERN app with React hooks, context & JWT authentication, which pulls in user information and corresponding repositories using the GitHub API. :raised_hands:
+This App Facilitates users to  pulls in user information and corresponding repositories using the GitHub API. <br>

 :technologist: Visit  Deployed  App on Netlify<br><br>